mothership/rds-auth-proxy/docs/reference.md

       deployment: rds-auth-proxy
       # The namespace of your server proxy
       namespace: rds-auth-proxy
-      # The local port to bind our connection to
+      # Optional, the local port for the port-forward tunnel
+      # if not specified, a random unused port will be used.
+If you have
+      # multiple upstream proxies, leave this unset!
       local_port: 8000
       # The remote port of the proxy
       remote_port: 8000